Ric Plummer: An Elevated Career

 A: “The Swiss Family Robinson.”
 I used to watch it as a kid and loved the ingenuity they employed to build their house.
 I’ve always been fascinated by the scenario of having to survive in an uninhabited environment.

 Q: What’s your favorite thing to do on a rainy day?

-Q: What’s your favorite animal?
+Q: What’s your dream car?